Water Therapy for Succulents

 Temporary home for my new mail plants until I have the energy to pot them.
 Thank you @stayrootedsucculents they are adorbs!
 This reminds me of synchronize swimmers 🤩 . . . . #watertherapysuccies #watertherapy #succulentsofinstagram #instasucculent #plantsbymail #succulents #succulentcollection #plantjunkie #rootedsucculents #littlejewelsucculent #lolasucculent #imbricatahybrid #pachyphytum

-Succulents that have gone long periods without sun, have received too much sun, or have been underwatered may be good candidates for water therapy.
-Plants that have gone through periods of extreme stress will benefit more from water therapy than healthy plants.
+Succulents that have gone long periods without sun, have received too much sun, or have been extremely underwatered may be good candidates for water therapy.
+Plants that have gone through periods of heavy stress will benefit more from water therapy than healthy plants.

 It’s important to note that if a succulent has been damaged by sun, water therapy will help to rehydrate the plant, but it won’t repair any burned spots on the leaves.
 Unfortunately, little can be done about burned spots.
 They are not harmful to the plant long-term, but they can be a bit of an eyesore.
 If you find them particularly unsightly, you can always remove the damaged leaves.